Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stage II.
-The tumor is larger than 2 cm or it has two or more high-risk features (see below).
+The tumor is larger than 2 cm or is any size and has 2 or more high-risk features (see below).
 Cancer has not invaded the bone, and has not spread to the lymph nodes or other organs.

 Stage IV.
 The cancer can be any size.
-It has grown into other bones, into more than one lymph node, or into a lymph node larger than 3 cm wide, or on the other side of the body.
+It has grown into other bones, into more than one lymph node, or into a lymph node larger than 3 cm wide, or is in a lymph node on the other side of the body.
 Or, it has spread to other parts of the body.

 Most nonmelanoma skin cancers are Stage 0 or Stage I. Stage III and IV are fairly rare.

 High-risk features are aspects that can make a skin cancer harder to treat.
 These features include:

 The tumor has spread into the lower layer of your skin (the dermis), or into the connective tissue beneath the dermis, called the subcutis (Clark level IV or V).

 The tumor has grown and spread along nerve pathways.

 The tumor began on an ear or on a part of the lip that has hair on it.